 In this example, the airline has transitioned from reacting to customer complaints to using Twitter as a channel to provide service.
 Hyken encourages organizations to stay on the same channel as the customer.
 If a customer contacts you on Twitter, don’t ask them to switch to Facebook or call the support center.

 While social customer care is often associated with Twitter and Facebook, other forms of social media can also educate and influence customers.
 For example, historical information on parts and repairs can be maintained on Wikipedia.
 Customer service reps could answer relevant questions in a Q&A site like Quora, potentially winning over people who aren’t yet customers of their brand.
 Or reps could post how-to videos on YouTube.

 “People don’t think of YouTube as a customer service channel,” Hyken said.
 “But it absolutely is.
 It’s like having an instructor standing over your customer’s shoulder and telling them what to do next.
 That saves you time by cutting down the number of customer calls, which is good ROI.”

 Corporate blogs also serve as a means of connecting with customers.
 However, Taylor warns that the content must remain casual and come from a broad set of contributors ranging from service representatives, product managers, and senior-level executives.

 “As we work on being more human and trustworthy, a simple thing to do is to encourage blogging outside the normal set of corporate executives,” Taylor said.
 “This offers a different set of content like what the person did before work that day or what they did recently to help a customer.
 What that says to customers is that you have people in your company who are just like them, which starts a dialog and builds a relationship in ways that a press release simply can’t do.”

 To learn more, check out our eBook, “Social Customer Care: How to Use Social Media to Improve Customer Support.”
-It explores reasons for adding social care to your customer service programs and provides tips from industry experts on how to get there.
+It explores reasons for adopting a social customer care program and provides tips from industry experts on how to get there.